How Exercise can help your Hip Labral Tear Pain and What Youā€™ve Been Doing Wrong.

 What weightlifting exercises can I do with a hip labral tear?

 Weightlifting with good form is one of the most effective ways of building a stronger body.
-But for those with chronic hip pain, there may be imbalances in the body that make weighted exercises uncomfortable.
+But for those with chronic hip pain, there may be fears and insecurities that puts the body on high alert during weightlifting.

 Can I do Cardio Exercises with a Hip Labral Tear?